How to Create Multiple Exposure Photos

-Hopefully, by the end of this blog post, you will be ready to create some hauntingly mysterious images.
+Hopefully, by the end of this guide, you will be ready to create some haunting, mysterious, trendy, inspiring and just cool-looking images.

 It’s a sign of the times when 20 years ago, digital photography was still very much an infant, and 35mm film was the popular high-school kid.